 When will the High Potential Individual visa launch?

-The UK government hasn’t given a definitive timeline for the High Potential Individual visa launch but many commentators expect it to go-live towards the end of 2021.
+The UK government hasn’t given a definitive timeline for the High Potential Individual visa launch but many commentators expect it to go-live early 2022.

 How much will the High Potential Individual visa cost?